Adventuresmith/dart-dice-parser/README.md

 * cap/clamp:
     * `4d20 C<5` -- roll 4d20, change any value < 5 to 5
     * `4d20 C>15` -- roll 4d20, change any value > 15 to 15
+* sorting results
+  * `4d20 s` -- results sorted in ascending order
+  * `4d20 sd` -- results sorted in descending order

+* multiple expressions separated by comma
+  * `(1d8!,1d6!)kh` -- rolls 1d8 and 1d6 exploding, and keeps the highest result
+  * NOTE: each subexpression is evaluated into a result, and the individual rolls are discarded.
+  * example: `(1d8!,1d6!)kh`
+    * `1d6!` rolls a 6, and explodes with a 4. total: 10
+    * `1d8!` rolls an 8, and explodes with a 1. total: 9
+    * the comma-separated results are each replaced -- the rolls are discarded, and the results now are `10,9`
+    * the highest is kept. the expression's total is 10.

 * scoring dice rolls:
     * counting: